laravel-workflow/laravel-workflow.github.io/docs/features/queries.md

 <QuerySimulator />

-**Note:** Querying a workflow does not advance its execution, unlike signals.
+**Important:** Querying a workflow does not advance its execution, unlike signals.